 Pieces of chocolate bark with pretzels, apple and caramel.

+Are you a chocolate lover like myself?
 Try this unique (and delicious) twist on a classic chocolate bark!

 The pretzels and flake sea salt and the perfect amount of saltiness to contrast the rich dark chocolate.